astimajo/twitter-sentiments-analyzer/README.md

 automatically save them a Public Gdrive page where the csv contains more detailed information on the tweets such as metadata and etc.

+Note that swish is just a random name I thought of and has no meaning whatsoever, just a universal brand of sorts for my project.

 **information rows contained in the csv:**

 tweet.text, tweet.user.screen_name, tweet.created_at, tweet.user.location,